TheAwiteb/solwalrs/README.md

 - Airdrop SOL
 - Get the price of SPL/SOL
 - Caching the price of SPL/SOL, every 5 minutes the price will be updated
+- Returns the transactions url of the public key, also transaction url for each transaction

 ## Adding a new SPL token
 Please open an issue and I will add it to the next release.
 You can also add it yourself by following these steps: